Errors as values · optionals · safe by default

 Indentation-based, readable, and concise syntax that avoids extensive boilerplate.

-Memory safety without the garbage collector.
-Functions borrow by default and assignments move.
+Memory safety without the garbage collector — and without lifetime annotations.
+Functions borrow by default, assignments move, and the compiler enforces the rules.

 Zig-style Error Unions (!T) with exhaustive pattern matching by default and clear propagation.